 Our training projects enable young people to receive vocational training in a selected trade or skill.
 Once our children have a firm foundation in literacy, we build upon this by offering at two further locations, solid vocational training courses.
-Adolescents and youths have the opportunity of extensive training over several months in tailoring or traditional rattan wickerwork.
+Adolescents and youths have the opportunity of extensive training over several months in tailoring or computer classes.
+We also offer courses for broom binding and just started a bakery training recently.
 This provides disadvantaged youth with the best possible preparation for the local job market and opens up future income prospects, whilst at the same time safeguarding and promoting the future of traditional trades and crafts.

-The particular focus of this project are society’s marginalised groups – unemployed youths for whom their families cannot afford an education or training.
-192 youths from East Dagon and Thanlyin township (Yangon, Myanmar) and surrounding areas are to receive income-generating training in tailoring and traditional rattan wickerwork over the entire project duration.
+The particular focus of this project is society’s marginalized groups – unemployed youths for whom their families cannot afford an education or training.
+At least 150 youths from East Dagon, South Dagon, and Thanlyin township (Yangon, Myanmar) and surrounding areas are to receive income-generating training over the entire project duration.